hdorz/chess-knight/README.md

 ## Blurb

-This is an offshoot of a previous uni assignment - a chess game but with knights.
+This is an offshoot of a previous uni assignment - a (very crude) chess game but with knights.

 (More pieces to be considered?)